ucsb-goard-lab/defineCellROIs/README.md

 ## Save cells
 Once you are happy with your ROIs, click on ``save cells`` to save your refined ROIs.
 ROI data will be saved on their original *.mat* files.
 If there are existing ROIs in these files, they will be overwritten.
+You can save your work, close this app, and come back later to continue working on your ROIs as many times as you would like.
+Just make sure to load your existing ROIs after clicking on ``detect cells``.

 # Example Experiment
 ## Data strcuture